-The Starkey Hearing Alliance network is established.
-Industry leading hearing professionals team with Starkey to offer a unique blend of technology and patient care.
-Each affiliated practice shares a commitment to providing the most appropriate hearing solutions while providing “Better Hearing with a Human Touch.”
+The Starkey Hearing Alliance network is established to offer a unique blend of technology and patient care while providing “Better Hearing with a Human Touch.”

 First William F. Austin Scholarship awarded to five students.

-Starkey Laboratories is awarded the Jefferson Award for Outstanding Public Service by a Corporation.
+Starkey is awarded the Jefferson Award for Outstanding Public Service by a Corporation.

-Bill and Tani Austin are honored by the Dalai Lama after a hearing mission to India.
+Bill and Tani Austin are honored by His Holiness the Dalai Lama after a Starkey hearing mission in India.

 Bill Austin is honored with the Twin Cities International Citizen Award.

-Bill receiving the First Goodwill Global Ambassador Award for Ear and Hearing Health by the International Federation for Peace & Sustainable Development at the United Nations.
+Bill Austin receives the First Goodwill Global Ambassador Award for Ear and Hearing Health by the International Federation for Peace & Sustainable Development at the United Nations.

-Starkey Hearing Technologies revolutionizes the hearing aid with the release of Livio AI – the world’s first hearing aid with artificial intelligence that tracks brain and body health, offers real-time language translation and advanced environmental detection.
+Starkey revolutionizes the hearing aid with the release of Livio Edge AI – the world’s first hearing aid with artificial intelligence and integrated sensors to track brain and body activity, offering real-time language translation and advanced environmental detection.